 Enter: Natural Language Processing.

-What is natural language processing (NLP)?
+What is natural language processing (NLP)

-Natural language processing is a computer technology devised to make human language understandable for a machine.
+NLP is a computer technology devised to make human language understandable for a machine.
 It employs artificial intelligence to enable successful interaction between computers and humans.

-How can NLP help in recruitment?
+How can NLP help in recruitment

 Chatbots and virtual assistants